-This statement covers Western Digital’s progress during its Fiscal Year 2019, which covers June 30, 2018 – June 28, 2019.
+This statement covers Western Digital’s progress during our Fiscal Year 2020, which covers June 29, 2019 – July 3, 2020.
 It has been reviewed and approved by our Board of Directors as part of the Board’s general oversight of our Human Rights efforts and practices.
-It covers all Western Digital subsidiaries, including its subsidiaries in the United Kingdom and California, and is intended to comply with our obligations under the UK Modern Slavery Act and California Transparency in Supply Chains Act.
+It covers all Western Digital subsidiaries, including our subsidiaries in the United Kingdom and California, and is intended to comply with our obligations under the UK Modern Slavery Act and California Transparency in Supply Chains Act.

 As an industry leader in data infrastructure, Western Digital is driving the innovation needed to help our customers capture, preserve, access and transform an ever-increasing diversity of data.
 Everywhere data lives, from advanced data centers to autonomous vehicles to personal devices, our industry-leading solutions deliver the possibilities of data.
 Our data-centric solutions are comprised of the Western Digital®, G-Technology™, SanDisk®, and WD® brands.